Chapter 7: Class Template Instantiation

 sample_template_error.h:18:1: error: expected ';' before '}' token

-In the next section, we will learn about two different types of instantiations of template class, implicit and explicit instantiation.
+In the next section, we will learn about the two different types of class template instantiation: implicit and explicit.

 Learning about implicit instantiation

 So far, we have seen that if we create an object of a template class, the compiler silently creates an instance of the template class with the specific data type.
 This type of instantiation is known as implicit instantiation.
-So, in the creation of an object of a template class, two types of instantiation happen
+When creating an object of a template class, two types of instantiation happen:

-• the instantiation of the instantiated class itself, that is, the creating an object of the instantiated class.
+- the instantiation of the instantiated class itself — that is, creating an object of the newly instantiated class.

 MyTemplate<int> myObj(10);

-When the compiler sees that statement, it understands that we want to create an instance of the template class MyTemplate<T> for int type data, so it creates an instance of the template class with int data type as shown in the following picture:
+…it understands that we want to create an instance of the template class MyTemplate<T> for int type data, so it first creates an instance of the template class with int as shown in Figure 7.1:

-Once the template has been instantiated with the int type data, the compiler then creates an instance (object) of the class using the single parameter constructor with the passed value of 10.
-That is the second instantiation that essentially creates an instance or an object of the earlier instantiated class.
-The following is a pictorial representation of the same:
+Once the template has been instantiated with int, the compiler then creates an object of the class using the single parameter constructor with the passed value of 10.
+That is the second instantiation.
+The following figure illustrates this two-step process:

-In implicit instantiation of the template class, we do not have to tell the compiler to do so.
-The compiler silently instantiates the template class before creating the object of the class.
-To verify this, we can use the compilation flag -fno-implicit-templates.
-This flag disables implicit instantiation of the template class.
-Let us try this flag as the following:
+In implicit instantiation, we do not have to tell the compiler to do so — it silently instantiates the template class before creating the object.
+To verify this, we can use the compilation flag -fno-implicit-templates, which disables implicit instantiation:

 $ g++ sample_program_3.cpp -o sample_program_3 -Wall -Wextra -Wpedantic -Werror -fno-implicit-templates